krishabasrur123/AlpineHub/sample/README.md

 # Sample Structures for Testing Locally

-The file `mammoth.bson` contains a dump of two documents from the production MongoDB instance.
+The file `mammoth.bson` contains a dump of a handful of documents from the production MongoDB instance.

 Use this dump to prototype your APIs before testing on the production server.